List of ctenomyids: Conventions

 The author citation for the species or genus is given after the scientific name; parentheses around the author citation indicate that this was not the original taxonomic placement.
 Conservation status codes listed follow the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.
 Range maps are provided wherever possible; if a range map is not available, a description of the ctenomyid's range is provided.
 Ranges are based on the IUCN Red List for that species unless otherwise noted.

 Classification

-Ctenomyidae is a family consisting of 59 species in a single genus, Ctenomys.
+Ctenomyidae is a family consisting of 59 extant species in a single genus, Ctenomys.
 This does not include hybrid species or extinct prehistoric species.